Gary-Huynh/nc-news/README.md

 .env.test

-each of which should contain the appropriate paths and then run the following commands.
+Each environment should contain the appropriate paths, for example "PGDATABASE=nc_news"

+Now run the following commands:

 npm run setup-dbs